 I live a blessed life.

-I was raised by a very loving, slightly crazy (southern crazy — the kind we smile at affectionately and brag about a little) mom who worked tirelessly to make our little house a home and give me everything I might have ever wanted.
+I was raised by a very loving, super involved single mom who worked tirelessly to make our little house a home and give me everything I might have ever wanted.

-I spent most of my formative years with my nose in a book, often some incarnation of Nancy Drew or something with Judy Blume or Laura Ingalls Wilder on the spine.
+Most of the time, what I wanted was a new book—often some incarnation of Nancy Drew or something with Judy Blume or Laura Ingalls Wilder on the spine.
 As I got older, I moved on to Agatha Christie and Stephen King.

 I’ve wanted to be a writer ever since I can remember.
 The day the journalism teacher at my high school had someone fetch me from my freshman health class to offer me a spot on the school newspaper staff was the happiest of that entire year.